 Professional Advisors Seminars

 The Lehigh Valley Community Foundation works closely with the Estate Planning Council of the Lehigh Valley (EPCLV) to sponsor a variety of educational programs including an annual seminar held in partnership with the Council.
 EPCLV Lehigh Valley’s premier organization of professionals actively engaged in providing estate planning services and supporting activities whose members are attorneys, accountants, trust officers, financial planners, insurance agents, planned giving professionals, and specialist in related fields.
-LVCF’s President and CEO Erika Riddle Petrozelli currently serves as President of the Estate Planning Council of the Lehigh Valley.
+LVCF’s President and CEO Erika Riddle Petrozelli currently serves as Past-President of the Estate Planning Council of the Lehigh Valley.

 Introduction to ESG Investing and Diversity Considerations in Investing